tanujbhakre/api-gateway/README.md

 For subsequent requests user should send the token as part of header with header value as X-AUTH-TOKEN

-Following resources are available
+Following resources are available:

-/test (GET) - anybody can use it does not requires authentication
+/test (GET) - anybody can use it does not requires authentication.

 /authorized (GET) - authenticated user with User roles can access it.